um-grex/grex-docs/content/english/software/_index.md

 The main feature of Lmod is the hierarchical module system to provide a better control of software dependencies.
 Modules for software items that depend on a particular core module (toolchains: a compiler suite, a MPI library) are only accessible after the core modules are loaded.
 This prevents situations where conflicts appear when software items built with different toolchains are loaded simultaneously.
 Lmod will also automatically unload conflicting modules and reload their dependencies should toolchain change.
 Finally, by manipulating module root paths, it is possible to provide more than one software stack per HPC system.
 For more information, please refer to the software stacks available on Grex and using modules [page](software/using-modules).
 -->

-Grex uses [Lmod](https://lmod.readthedocs.io/en/latest), a modern, Lua-based module system developed at Texas Advanced Computing Center.
+Grex uses [Lmod](https://lmod.readthedocs.io/en/latest), a modern, Lua-based module system developed at Texas Advanced Computing Center (TACC).
 Lmod supports hierarchical modules, which organize software based on dependencies like CPU architecture, compilers, and MPI implementations.
 Using module hierarchies helps to avoid conflicts between incompatible software toolchains.

-Lmod would:
+__Lmod would:__

  * Hide software items for which their dependencies/toolchains are not yet loaded.
  * Automatically unload conflicting modules when switching toolchains.
  * Reload required dependencies as needed when a module is switched.
  * Supports multiple software stacks through configurable module paths.

-For more information about Lmod, please refer to the software stacks available on the using modules [page](software/using-modules).
+For more information about Lmod, please refer to the software stacks available on the [using modules](software/using-modules) page.

-There are the following Grex-specific conventions on how Grex software environment is configured:
+The following shows Grex-specific conventions on how Grex software environment is configured:

- * There is a module hierarchy.
-No software modules are loaded by default!
+> * There is a module hierarchy.
+> * No software modules are loaded by default!
- * There is more than one  "software" stacks.
+> * There is more than one  "software" stacks.
 A special module "environment" needs to be loaded first to switch between them.
- * CPU architecture (a module called __arch__ ) is often a root of a module hierarchy.
+> * CPU architecture (a module called __arch__ ) is often a root of a module hierarchy.
 Most commonly used __arch/avx512__ .
- * For the local software stack, __cuda__ module precees the arch module for GPU software.
+> * For the local software stack, __cuda__ module precees the arch module for GPU software.

 On Grex, there are two software stacks, called __SBEnv__ and __CCEnv__, standing for the software built on Grex locally and the software environment from the Alliance (Compute Canada), correspondingly.
 In practice, all the above means that a required "software stack" module must be loaded first.